Carlospb8/travel-time-voronoi/README.md

 Each **municipality** is treated as a point, and **provincial capitals** are treated as centers.

-The goal is to determine which capital is **closest in travel time**, not distance.
+The goal is to determine which capital is **closest in travel time**, not geographic distance.

 This produces **travel-time Voronoi regions of provincial capitals**.